habibcilmd-cardiologist/dr-cil/content/en/services/venous-insufficiency/index.md

       answer: "Usually normal activities can be resumed within 1-2 days."
 ---

 Venous insufficiency is dysfunction of valves in leg veins.
 It leads to varicose veins, swelling, and skin changes.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in diagnosing and treating venous insufficiency.

 ## What is Venous Insufficiency?